Jordan Baggett

-Jordan Elisabeth Baggett (born October 28, 1996) is an American professional soccer player who plays as a midfielder for Racing Louisville FC of the National Women's Soccer League (NWSL).
-Baggett played college soccer for the Stanford Cardinal.
+Jordan Elisabeth Baggett (born October 28, 1996) is an American professional soccer player who plays as a midfielder for Denver Summit FC of the National Women's Soccer League (NWSL) Baggett played college soccer for the Stanford Cardinal and helped the team win the 2017 national championship.
+She was drafted third overall by the Washington Spirit in the 2019 NWSL College Draft.
+She has also played for Racing Louisville FC.

 College career

 During her freshman season at Stanford, Baggett started all 23 games in the midfield.
 She scored the game-winning goal against USC to clinch the Pac-12 title.
 Baggett was named to the Pac-12 All-Freshman Team.
 In her sophomore season she played in 20 games and scored 7 goals.

 Baggett started all 25 games in her junior year.
 She scored 9 goals, 6 of which were game winners.
 She scored the only 2 goals in Stanford's 2–0 win over South Carolina in the College Cup semi-final.
 Stanford won the 2017 College Cup and Baggett was named to the College Cup All-Tournament team and the All-Pac-12 second team.
 Baggett was named team captain in her senior season with Stanford.
 She was named 2018 Pac-12 Midfielder of the Year and was a finalist for the Hermann Trophy, her Stanford teammate Catarina Macario won the award.